christophe-chausseray/react-app-skeleton/README.md

 # React App Skeleton

-Small React Application to manage better packages with yarn workspaces and learn.
+Small React Application to ease a frontend Monorepo project with multiple packages using yarn workspaces and learn.